 One of the biggest problems on the road in Rhode Island is distracted driving.
 As technology becomes further advanced with each passing year, it results in more people getting behind the wheel and becoming distracted as they take their eyes, hands and attention in general off the road and focus on their cell phones, GPS systems and other technological devices.
 However, drivers can be distracted by other situations as well, such as a simple conversation with a passenger in their vehicle.
 This dangerous practice puts an increasing amount of people at risk each and every day.
 The best way to avoid distracted driving is to know the statistics and what you can do to avoid a potential disaster.

-Distracted driving is essentially any type of activity that takes a driver’s attention off of the actual task of driving.
+What is distracted driving?
+It is essentially any type of activity that takes a driver’s attention off of the actual task of driving.
 It can include any number of actions, such as talking on a cell phone, even while hands-free, eating, conversing with others in the vehicle, putting on makeup, drinking a beverage, adjusting the car stereo, using GPS or reading a map or picking up an object that was dropped.
-If you were injured in a distracted driving accident in Rhode Island , contact a distracted driving lawyer ri.
+If you were injured in a distracted driving accident in Rhode Island, contact a distracted driving lawyer.

 Types of Distraction While Driving

 As already mentioned, distracted driving can take many forms.
 There are three general types of distracted driving.
 They include the following: